-The One Thing (Most) Millionaires Have in Common
+The 1 Thing (Most) Millionaires Have in Common

 Common Characteristics of Millionaires